-MILLER: No, Wailes was there when I first arrived in 1959.
+MILLER: No, Arthur Wailes was ambassador there when I first arrived in 1959.

-Q: Would Julius Holmes, who is one of the names that one thinks of being one of the major figures in that great time - how did you find him?
+Q: Would Julius Holmes, who is one of the names that one thinks of being one of the major figures in that great time -- how did you find him?
 What was his method of operation as a person?

-MILLER: This is a very typical foreign service staff.
-One of the people in my class, A-100, was Allen Holmes.
+MILLER: One of the people in my A-100 class was Allen Holmes.
 Julius Holmes was his father.
-I met Julius Holmes on a number of occasions when we were in A-100 course.
-Julius - Ambassador Holmes and his wife Henrietta had us to dinner a number of times to their home in Washington.
-Allen and I were good friends and still are.
+I met Julius Holmes on a number of occasions during the time we were in A-100 course.
+Julius -- Ambassador Holmes and his wife Henrietta had us to dinner a number of times to their home in Washington.
+Allen and I became good friends and still are.
 Ambassador Holmes had come to Isfahan a number of times and I had helped him with his official trips.
 He had read my dispatches and liked them.
-He thought I could be useful.
+He thought I could be useful to him and to the Embassy.
 I was very happy to stay.
 Suzanne and I were very delighted to stay.
-We were given huge latitude by Ambassador Holmes.
-My beat, so to speak, was the opposition, which meant my friends, really.
-I was allowed to continue to travel, even in my new post in Tehran, to keep that pattern up, and given all kinds of freedoms.
-For example, I found, a house near the embassy that I was allowed to rent.
-It was a lovely house with a big compound two blocks from the embassy right in the middle of Tehran.
-This 19th century compound had a water storage pool called a hozh, which we made into a swimming pool.
+I was given wide latitude in my work by Ambassador Holmes.
+My beat, so to speak, was the opposition, which meant working with my friends, really.
+I was allowed and encouraged to continue to travel, even in my new post in Tehran, to keep that pattern of monthly travel up, and given all kinds of encouragement to get close to Iranian life.
+For example, I found, a house -- a traditional Iranian house -- that I was allowed to rent.
+It was a lovely house with a big compound.
+Remarkable it was only two blocks from the embassy right in the middle of Tehran.
+This 19th century house was set in a compound that had a water storage pool called a hozh, which we made into a swimming pool.
 It also had a lovely orchard which included persimmon trees with abundant delicious fruit that ripened at Halloween.
-We used to carve the persimmons into pumpkin faces, jack-o'-lanterns.
+We used to carve the persimmons into little pumpkin faces, Iranian Halloween jack-o'-lanterns.